 There’s also a piece after my own heart - “Treasuring Demachi Shotengai” by Alexandra Ting.

-Shotengai are the covered (often pedestrianised) shopping arcades ubiquitous throughout Japan.
+Shotengai are the covered (usually pedestrianised) shopping arcades ubiquitous throughout Japan.
 Though many have seen better days, with some having a large number of empty units, I’m always drawn to these microcosms of Japanese daily life.
 And, so it seems, is Ting.

 Her article describes weaving through the typical myriad of small, family-run businesses, and she highlights some of the specialist stores and their owners.
 Like such shopping experiences in many places around the world, the traditional-style shotengai are facing a relentless battle against the vast, air-conditioned, convenience of their modern counterparts.